-Implant-supported dentures provide better longevity for denture wearers since they help preserve the integrity of the jawbone.
+Implant dentures provide better longevity for denture wearers since they help preserve the integrity of the jawbone.

-Picking a tooth restoration option is a big decision, and you want to be fully informed about dental implants before deciding to move forward.
+Picking a tooth replacement option is a big decision, and you want to be fully informed about dental implants before deciding to move forward.
 At Oak Ridge Dental, we understand and want to make it easier for you.
 We welcome you to schedule a consultation with Dr. Deol to discuss your options and any questions you may have about dental implants.
-However, in the meantime, here are some common questions about dental implants and our practice that can help you feel more confident about your tooth replacement choice.
+However, in the meantime, here are some common questions about dental implants and our dental office that can help you feel more confident about your tooth replacement choice.

-As with any restoration, the lifespan of dental implants greatly depends on how well you maintain them.
+As with any dental restoration, the lifespan of dental implants greatly depends on how well you maintain them.
 Luckily, caring for your dental implants is exactly the same as caring for natural teeth.
 By brushing and flossing daily and visiting the dentist twice a year for checkups and cleanings, you can ensure the longevity of your implants.
 With proper care, they can last for 30 years or even longer!

 Before coming to San Ramon, Dr. Rashpal Deol practiced dentistry in India where he was also an associate professor of dentistry.
 Now, Dr. Deol is in the process of completing a Master of Science degree in orofacial pain and oral medicine at the University of Southern California School of Dentistry.
 He is also a member of the American Dental Association, State of California Dental Association, and the Contra Costa Dental Society, and he shares his knowledge and training with others as a mentor at CEREC Doctors, the largest organization in the world that teaches CAD/CAM dentistry.

 Absolutely.
-Because dental implants replace teeth from the root up, they are firmly surrounded and supported by your jaw bone.
+Because dental implants replace teeth from the root up, they are firmly surrounded and supported by your jawbone.
 As a result, they have all the strength of natural teeth, giving you the freedom to enjoy your favorite foods.
 Now you should avoid eating certain foods that could damage your dental crown, such as popcorn kernels, but your dental implants can withstand any normal wear and tear you subject them to.

 They certainly can!
 With dentures, you can have those awkward moments when your teeth slip or come loose.
 However, when you attach your dentures to strategically placed implants, you can enjoy more security and strength, giving you more confidence.
 Plus, dental implants can help you maintain your facial structure in the long term.
-Dental implants stimulate growth in the jaw bone much like the roots of natural teeth.
-This stimulation keeps your jaw bone strong and healthy and helps you avoid the sunken, older look that can happen as a result of tooth loss.
+Dental implants stimulate growth in the jawbone much like the roots of natural teeth.
+This stimulation keeps your jawbone strong and healthy and helps you avoid the sunken, older look that can happen as a result of tooth loss.